-Midterm and final grade for the senior thesis seminar I in fall semester is equal to the grade for senior thesis writing in fall semester, and is a prerequisite for Senior thesis seminar II in spring semester and participation in preliminary defense.
+Midterm and final grade for the senior thesis seminar I in fall semester is equal to the grade for senior thesis writing in fall semester, it consists of 1) grade for the Senior Seminar 1 by the Senior Seminar Professor 50%; 2) grade of Senior Thesis supervisor 50%.
+Final grade for Senior Seminar 1 is a prerequisite for Senior Thesis seminar II in spring semester and participation in preliminary defense.

-Midterm and final grade for the senior thesis seminar II in spring semester is equal to the grade for senior thesis writing in spring semester, and is a prerequisite to participation in defense and state exams.
+Midterm and final grade for the senior thesis seminar II in spring semester is equal to the grade for senior thesis writing in spring semester, it consists of 1) grade for the Senior Seminar II by the Senior Seminar Professor 50%; 2) grade of Senior Thesis supervisor 50%.
+Final grade for Senior Seminar II is a prerequisite to participation in defense and state exams.